allmaps/allmaps/packages/transform/README.md

 Once a transformer is built, it can be used to transform geometries forward and backward.

-All transformer methods accepts Points, LineStrings as well as Polygons (and MultiPoints, MultiLineStrings and MultiPolygons), both as simple geometries or GeoJSON geometries.
-There are, however, separate methods for transforming to simple geometries or to GeoJSON geometries.
+All transformer methods accepts Points, LineStrings as well as Polygons (and MultiPoints, MultiLineStrings and MultiPolygons), both as standard geometries or GeoJSON geometries.
+There are, however, separate methods for transforming to standard geometries or to GeoJSON geometries.
 There are also separate methods for transforming forward or backward.

 Hence, the main methods are: `transformForward()`, `transformForwardAsGeojson()`, `transformBackward()` and `transformBackwardAsGeojson()`